AleOnori98/MicroGridsPy_Doc/docs/source/installation.rst

 MicroGridsPy has been tested on Linux, macOS, and Windows.
 Running MicroGridsPy requires:

-* The Python programming language, version ....
+* The Python programming language, version 3.9.18
-* A number of Python add-on modules (see below for the complete list).
+* A number of Python add-on modules (see below for further info).
-* A solver: MicroGridsPy has been tested with GLPK, Gurobi, and HiGHS.
-Any other solver that is compatible with Pyomo should also work.
+* A solver: MicroGridsPy has been tested mainly with Gurobi but any other solver that is compatible with Pyomo should also work (GLPK and HiGHS)
 * The MicroGrids software folder freely accessible from the environment.

 Recommended installation method